-In addition to conforming to PP/9806, this Security Target specifies an additional Organizational Security Policy P.CRYPTO in Section 3.4, and an additional Security Objective for the TOE O. CRYPTO in Section 4.1.
+In addition to conforming to PP/9806, this Security Target Lite specifies an additional Organizational Security Policy P.CRYPTO in Section 3.4, and an additional Security Objective O.CRYPTO in Section 4.1.

-The CC security functional requirements to meet this Organizational Security Policy are Cryptographic Operation (FCS_COP.1) and Cryptographic key generation (FCS_CKM.1), which are specified in Section 5.
+The CC security functional requirement to meet this Organizational Security Policy is Cryptographic Operation (FCS_COP.1), which is specified in Section 5.

-The security function to satisfy the FCS_COP.1 and FCS_CKM.1 requirements is SF10 and is specified in Section 6.
+The security function to satisfy the FCS_COP.1 requirements is SF10 and is specified in Section 6.